Venice in 3 Days: tips, what to see, and much more

 Strolling along the fishing canals and taking some pictures makes the trip worthwhile and is a lovely way to say goodbye to this three-day trip around Venice, having seen all the essentials in an intense but unforgettable way.

-Bid farewell to Venice with dinner at sunset
+Say goodbye to Venice with a sunset dinner

-By the time you get back to the center of Venice, it will surely be getting dark and I can't think of a better way to say goodbye to the city than going to dinner in one of the trattoriasnear St. Mark's Square so you can finish in the same place you started and put the finishing touch to your Venetian experience.
+By the time you get back to the center of Venice, it will surely be dusk and I can't think of a better way to say goodbye to the city than by going to dinner at one of the trattorias near St. Mark's Square to put the finishing touch to your Venetian experience.

-Buy 24 or 72 hour transport tickets to save money
+Buy 24 or 72 hour tickets to save money

 - Day 1